sgv-dashboard/sgvd-frontend/README.md

 - In case of a "TypeError: Failed to fetch"-error, the access to fetch data has been blocked by CORS policy because there is no "Access-Control-Allow-Origin" header present on the requested resource.
 Install the Chrome App "Allow CORS" https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf.
 After reloading the page, the fetch works again.

     => should be solved by enabling CORS in maps api!

+- In case of this error: lcobucci/jwt 4.1.5 requires ext-sodium * -> it is missing from your system.
+Install or enable PHP's sodium extension.
+Search for you php.ini file by executing 'php --init' in your terminal.
+Go to this file, open it, and add 'extension=php_sodium.dll'.